LaunchCodeEducation/java-web-development/src/chapters/sql-part1/exercises.rst

 ======================

-In order to practice SQL commands, you must first set up a new database (model) on your computer.
-In the MySQLWorkbench program, each new model is called a *schema*.
+In order to practice SQL commands, you must first set up a new database (model) in MySQLWorkbench.
+In the program, each new model is called a *schema*.

 #.
 Open MySQLWorkbench and open a connection.
 You may be prompted once or twice
    for passwords, depending on how you set up your root.